Tailor Brands logo

 Step 2: Choose a registered office and, optionally, a registered agent

 Minnesota makes a distinction between a registered office, which is a physical place, and a registered agent, which is a person or business.
 In Minnesota, unlike many other states, naming a registered agent is optional.
-However, you are still required to have a registered office where you can receive service of process and other important notices and documents for your LLC.
+However, you are still required to have a Minnesota registered agent office where you can receive service of process and other important notices and documents for your LLC.

 The registered office can be in the place where your business is located, or it can be elsewhere in Minnesota.
-Its address must be a street address, rural route, rural route box, fire number, or directions from a landmarkbut not a post office box.
+Its address must be a street address, rural route, rural route box, fire number, or directions from a landmark,but not a post office box.
 If you decide to get a registered agent, the agent’s address must be at the registered office.

 Step 3: File articles of organization